Gourav-334/Qualine-SDLC/Qualine SDLC/Phase Description/0) General note.md

 By sharing this through my repositary, my goal is to help those *struggling or simply straight up confused* to pick a procedure that can guarantee a good product at the end.

 Other than following the procedures, my faith in God sticks me to my work as a service & devotion to God.
 He hints in all aspects of life in form of material level.
 And my life doesn't stick around software only, I am a human being with commonly found qualities & I demand for genuine connections with others as any other person would.
 Thanks for coming this far reading!
 Have a nice day!

+## Note
+To know how to use it in large scale projects, you will be seeing them in a future project soon, link would be provided here.